VishaaliKadamburSrikanth/Performance-comparison-NoSQL-vs-Relational-database/README.md

 # Performance comparison NoSQL vs Relational database

-# Evaluate the performing of MySQL and MongoDB
+### Aim: To evaluate the performing of MySQL and MongoDB

 ## Source
 http://oceantrackingnetwork.org/about/